kksgandhi/personal_site/indie game recommendations.md

-"My rating" is how much I enjoyed a game.

-"Recommendability" is how comfortable I feel recommending the game to others.
-Low recommendability doesn't mean a game is bad, it just means that it's for a niche audience or you have to have a certain mindset going in.

 **The short paragraphs I've written here do not do the games justice.
 If a game interests you, message me because I always love to talk about them**

 ### [[Before Your Eyes]] (1-2 hours)